-The Digital Preservation Coalition provides expert digital preservation consulting services for both members and non-members.
-Our team offers guidance and support across key areas of digital preservation, including:
+The Digital Preservation Coalition provides expert digital preservation consultancy services for both members and non-members.
+Our team offers guidance and support across key areas of digital preservation, tailored to organizations at different stages of their journey.

 How We Can Help

-Every digital preservation challenge is unique, which is why we encourage you to reach out and discuss your specific situation with us.
-Whether you are just starting your digital preservation journey or facing complex technical challenges, we're here to help guide you toward the most appropriate approach that best fits your organization.
+Every digital preservation context is different , which is why we encourage you to reach out and discuss your specific situation with us.
+Whether you are just starting your digital preservation journey or facing complex technical challenges, we will help guide you toward the most appropriate approach that best fits your organization.

 We deliver our services in alignment with DPC's core values, emphasizing care for our members, resources, people, and environment.
 We maintain strict neutrality regarding solutions, approaches, sectors, suppliers and vendors.